-hearing clinic testing for DEAFNESS in dogs
+hearing clinic testing for DEAFNESS in dogs and cats

 Our quick and non-invasive diagnosis of deafness in dogs is achieved through Brainstem Auditory Evoked Response (BAER); a test where the electrical activity of the brain in response to an auditory (click) stimulus is recorded and displayed on a computer screen.